Are all of your needs met? Do you know why you make the decisions you do?

 2. Our need for safety.
 This is the need to feel secure in our health, our job, relationships, money, social situations, and environment.
 The need to feel safe in our home or shelter.
 And also feel safe inside of our body and as I mentioned, with other people.
 Feeling safe and secure with a romantic partner, or knowing you’ll have money.
 These are all a need for safety.

 3. The need for love and belonging.
 Once you’ve fulfilled your physiological needs and the need for safety and security, the motivation to want love and be part of something greater than yourself comes in.
 If you’re starving, food is probably the only thing on your mind.
 That’s the 1st need.
 Need number 3, Love and belonging, really take a back seat to the first and second need.
 You must eat to satisfy the first need, your physiological needs, before satisfying the need for safety and security.
-After that, your need for love and belonging come into play.
+After that, your need for love and belonging comes into play.
 Once needs 1 2 and 3 are fulfilled, need number 4 starts enriching your life.

 Wanting to be loved and part of a group, tribe or family, gives us some purpose and meaning in life.
-We can have purpose and meaning with just the first two, if we are completely happy being alone.
+We can have purpose and meaning with just the first two if we are completely happy being alone.
 Perhaps that’s a spiritual quest for some people.
 But most of us need love from someone.
 Most of us want to feel like we belong.

 4. The need for esteem.
 Esteem is respect and admiration for yourself and by others.
 This is when you feel confident and have self-esteem, self-worth, and a sense of achievement and confidence.
 You also feel it when people look up to you.
 When people admire what you do or also see you as confident.
 They acknowledge your achievements.

 But one word of caution here.
 Esteem is closely related to ego.
-A part of ego is when you actually care what others think of your accomplishments or failures.
+A part of the ego is when you actually care what others think of your accomplishments or failures.
 In other words, if you feel good that you accomplished something, that is self-esteem.
 If you feel bad if someone else looks down at that accomplishment, that is your ego kicking in.
 Heck, even if you feel better when someone acknowledges your accomplishment, that is also ego.

 Ego and esteem are very close to each other.
 And most of us have both.
 To finish a project and be proud of yourself, without the need to want to let anyone else know about it, you can equate that to esteem.
 You’re walking around, on top of the world.
 You feel confident, and you’ve accomplished a personal milestone.
-However, if your first inclination is to tell someone else what you did (Mommy daddy, look what I did!), this is when you desire validation for what you did.
+However, if your first inclination is to tell someone else what you did (Mommy, Daddy, look what I did!), this is when you desire validation for what you did.
 It is driven by ego.

 Either one can be healthy and productive, but usually, when you rely on ego more than esteem, it becomes unhealthy.
 Then you’re always looking outside yourself to build your confidence and admiration instead of relying on your own sense of self.
 Your own abilities to achieve.
 Think of it as impressing yourself.
 Wow, I did a great job!

 5. The last one is self-actualization.
 This one is pretty loaded.
 Self-actualization is coming into your full potential.
 This is when everything that was missing in your life is now fulfilled.
 It’s the actualization of your wholeness.
 You feel complete.
-When you feel wholly fulfilled, you are enriched and at a peace and serenity within.
+When you feel wholly fulfilled, you are enriched and at peace and serenity within.

 At full self-actualization, you can almost say I’m done!
 All my needs are taken care of.
 I have actualized everything I’ve wanted and needed in my life.
 I have reached my full potential.